What will it take for Canada to get a UN Security Council seat?

 The Security Council is composed of 15 members: five permanent members (China, France, Russia, the United Kingdom and the United States), known as the “P5,” and 10 rotating members that serve two-year terms and are elected by the UN General Assembly.
 To ensure a fair geographic distribution, countries are divided into regional groupings, each with an allocated number of seats.
 To win, Canada must compete against other nations in its group to garner the support of two-thirds of the UN’s 193 member states.

-The election for the 2021-2022 term will be held during the 75th session of the United Nations General Assembly, in September 2020.
+The election for the 2021-2022 term are expected to be held in June 2020.
 Five seats will be available: one for Africa, one for Asia-Pacific, one for Latin America and the Caribbean, and two for the Western European and Others Group.
 Canada is part of this latter group, which includes European countries, the United States, Australia and New Zealand, and is considered one of the most competitive regional groups.
 Candidates for seats start campaigning years in advance, seeking vote pledges from other member states.
 Though there is much scholarly debate over what precise factors determine a Security Council election, most analysts agree that UN contributions (including peacekeeping), foreign aid and political affiliations (for example, support from a permanent member) all play a role.

 In 2020, both Norway and Ireland are expected to give Canada a run for its money.
 Both countries spend more than Canada on development aid as a percentage of gross national income (Norway has the distinction of being one of only a handful of countries that has actually met the UN’s 0.7 percent target).
 And while Canada was distancing itself from the United Nations under Harper, its opponents were making names for themselves in the international sphere.
 Norway helped negotiate a ceasefire between the Tamil Tigers and the Sri Lankan government in the early 2000s; Ireland has almost eight times more peacekeepers on the ground than Canada.